Why Should I Use HDPE Plastic Materials?

 HDPE is made by stringing together ethylene molecules, hence the name polyethylene.
 The ethylene molecules come primarily from US natural gas resources, and the resulting plastic is as versatile as it is durable, being used in a variety of applications.

 One reason contractors, builders, and facility supervisors prefer HDPE over other materials is because it’s lightweight while also managing to be extremely strong.
-It’s also resistant to impact and damage.
+It’s also resistant to impacts and very durable, standing up to the daily wear and tear in commercial restroom, locker room and similar environments.
 Bump into a locker made from HDPE and it won’t dent.
-Nor will it rot or grow mold as wood or other materials might, making HDPE plastics perfect for use where moisture is common, such as a commercial bathroom.
+Nor will it rot or grow mold as wood or other materials might, making HDPE plastics ideal for use where moisture is common, such as a commercial bathroom.

 HDPE Is Environmentally Conscious